ZoSHJ/Black-Ops-2-External-Console/README.md

 Caution
 =======
-The addresses are updated to 9-1-2015
+Only the mp address is updated to 13/02/2015 take care when using for zombies.

 Acknowledgements
 ===============